-Section three Our audit approach - planning
+Our audit approach - planning

-During January and February 2013 we complete our planning work.
+During February 2013 we completed our planning work.

-We assess the key risks affecting the Authority's financial statements and discuss these with officers.
+We assessed the key risks affecting the Authority's financial statements and liaised with officers regarding these.

-We assess if there are any weaknesses in respect of central processes, including the Authority's IT systems, that would impact on our audit.
+We assessed if there are any weaknesses in respect of central processes, including the Authority's IT systems, that would impact on our audit.

-We determine our audit strategy and approach, and agree a protocol for the accounts audit, specifying what evidence we expect from the Authority to support the financial statements.
-Our planning work takes place in January and February 2013.
-This involves the following aspects:
+We determined our audit strategy and approach, and agreed a protocol for the accounts audit, specifying what evidence we expect from the Authority to support the financial statements.

+Our planning work took place in February 2013.
+This involved the following aspects: